 - Director of Public Safety

 - Public Works

 - Mayor

 - Community Development

-- Fire Chielf
+- Fire Chief

 - Assistant City Administrator

 - City Administrator

-- GIS Coordiator
+- GIS Coordinator

 - IT

 - Engineering

 - Public Works

 - Senior Planner

 - Building Code

 - Concerns

 - AquaPlex one being built or a concept that is out there is no such thing

 - Taxes how are you going to pay for it?

 - Ability to tax subsidize the operation

 - o 500-600 people that feel there should be no taxes and

 - There will be a portion of the population that will oppose

 - Private group building an ice rink / swimming / diving

 - Opportunities

 - Locating the facility in one of the parks is a potential and would make the most sense

-- o East access for Shiloh
+- East access for Shiloh

 - New hospital location

-- o Highway access
+- Highway access

 - Current sports park would not be a good location because it is something to build out

 - Facility Components

-- o Archery club ability to use
+- Archery club ability to use

 - Multi-purpose courts

 - Some type of baseball components (winter time)

 - Cages

 - Infield turf

-- o Indoor racquetball, volleyball, tennis
+- Indoor racquetball, volleyball, tennis

 - o LAX

-- o 30-45 minute drive time
+- 30-45 minute drive time

 - Still going to look at more of a leisure component

 - Non-competitive water

 - Senior citizen activity area community room

 - Cultural arts, music dance, opportunities, etc.

 - Café / coffee shop

-- o Party rooms
+- Party rooms

 - Indoor track

 - If I could afford the fieldhouse, that would be a preference

 - Suspended track over the gymnasium

-- o Wellness Component
+- Wellness Component

 - We want to bring everyone to the facility

-- o Weight & Cardio Equipment
+- Weight & Cardio Equipment

-- o Functional training
+- Functional training

-- o Group exercise
+- Group exercise

 - Day care hot topic

 - Summer camp

-- o Rock wall
+- Rock wall

 - YMCA is really the only place that people meet

 - No country club